 Out-of-pocket costs: The part you pay for your medicines is either called a copay or coinsurance.
 The amount depends on the plan you've chosen.
 You may pay more for some drugs than others, such as brand-name drugs.

-For generic drugs, you pay 51% of the cost in 2017.
-This will steadily decrease to 25% in 2020.
 Unlike brand-name drugs, only the amount you pay counts towards getting you out of the coverage gap.

 Medicare Advantage (Part C)

 These are health plans sold by insurance companies but overseen by Medicare.
 They are alternatives to original Medicare, and usually offer more services than original Medicare.
 Medicare Advantage plans typically cover hospitalization (Part A), outpatient care (Part B), and prescription drugs (Part D) under one plan.

 To qualify for Medicare Advantage, you need to have Medicare Parts A and B. So that means you'll at least need to pay the Part B monthly premium.

 On top of the Part B fee, you may need to pay a monthly premium for the Medicare Advantage plan itself.
 The prices vary a great deal depending on the plan you've chosen and where you live.

 This is supplemental health insurance provided by private insurance companies that covers some of the costs Medicare doesn't, including copaysand deductibles.
 You don't need, nor can you buy, a Medicare Advantage Plan if you carry a Medigap policy.

 To join a private Medigap plan, you pay a monthly fee to an insurance company in addition to the premium you pay to the government for Medicare Part B.